 A residual herbicide (i.e., Dual II Magnum, Warrant, Outlook, or Zidua) should be tank-mixed with the postemergence herbicide application.
-It is essential for the postemergence herbicide Flexstar, Cobra, Ultra Blazer, Liberty (LibertyLink soybean only) or registered dicamba products (Xtend soybean only) to have effective control of herbicide-resistant Palmer amaranth and waterhemp, since the residual herbicides will not control emerged plants.
+It is essential for the postemergence herbicide Flexstar, Cobra, Ultra Blazer, Liberty (LibertyLink, LibertyLink GT27, Enlist E3, XtendFlex soybean only), Enlist One, Enlist Duo (Enlist E3 soybean only), or registered dicamba products (Xtend or XtendFlex soybean only) to have effective control of Palmer amaranth and waterhemp, since the residual herbicides will not control emerged plants.
 Several premixes (i.e., Prefix and Warrant Ultra) contain an effective POST with a residual herbicide.
+In Xtend soybean, the premixture Tavium contains an effective POST with a residual herbicide.